PlanterApp/planter_docs/content/en/docs/200_plants/204_varieties/index.md

 url: "plants/varieties"
 ---

-Trying to recall whether that tomato plant was a beefsteak or a brandywine?
-Use plant varieties in Planter to keep track of all the varieties in your garden!
+Trying to recall whether that tomato plant was a beefsteak or a brandywine?<br />
+Use **plant varieties** in Planter to keep track of all the varieties in your garden!

 #### Add plant varieties
 1. In the garden, select the **+ Add Plants** button<br /><br />